celery/celery/docs/getting-started/first-steps-with-celery.rst

 To read more about result backends please see :ref:`task-result-backends`.

-Now with the result backend configured, let's execute the task again.
+Now with the result backend configured, let's call the task again.
 This time we'll hold on to the :class:`~@AsyncResult` instance returned when you apply a task::